 Tracing gradient is a powerful tool in DL debugging.

-Even the loss shows similar symptom as a bad learning rate, we suspect this is not the root cause.
+Even the loss shows similar symptoms such as a bad learning rate, We suspect this is not the root cause.
 After some tracing, we realize the gradient is very high.
 We plot the cost function relative to W W to illustrate the real issue.

-This is a U shape curve which is different from a bowl shape curve that we use in the gradient descent explanation.
+This is a U shape curve which is different from a bowl shape curve that we used in the gradient descent explanation.

 The y-axis is W 2 W2 (monthly income) and the x-axis is W 1 W1 (years of education).
-Cost responses more aggressive with W 2 W2 than W 1 W1 .
+Cost responses are more aggressive with W 2 W2 than W 1 W1 .
 Monthly income ranges from 0 to 10,000 and years of education range from 0 to 30.
-Obviously, the different scale in these 2 features causes a major difference in its gradient.
-Because of the different scale, we cannot have a single learning rate than works well for both of them.
-The solution is pretty simple with a couple line of code change.
+Obviously, the different scale in these two features causes a major difference in its gradient.
+Because of the different scale, we cannot have a single learning rate that works well for both of them.
+The solution is pretty simple with a couple line of code changes.
 We re-scale the income value.

 def true_y(education, income):